Riverscapes/ConfinementTool/Calculating-Confinement.md

-This tool Calculates Confinement along the Segments in the Stream Network
+This tool Calculates Confinement along the Segments in the Stream Network.

 [TOC]